tayganr/purviewlab/modules/module08.md

 Metrics can be accessed from the Azure Portal for a Microsoft Purview account instance.
 Access to the metrics can be granted via a role assignment.

-* The person who created the Purview account automatically gets permissions to view metrics.
+* The person who created the Microsoft Purview account automatically gets permissions to view metrics.
 * Other individuals can be provided access by adding them to the **Monitoring Reader** role.

 1. Sign in to the [Azure portal](https://portal.azure.com), navigate to your **Microsoft Purview** account (e.g. `pvlab-{randomId}-pv`), select **Access Control** and click **Add role assignment**.